Cedar Vale

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Cedar Vale has one active public transport stop operating within its boundaries.
-This stop services a mix of bus routes, with one route providing 98 weekly passenger trips in total.
-The accessibility of transport in Cedar Vale is rated as limited, with residents typically located 2245 meters from the nearest transport stop.
+This stop serves a mix of bus routes, with one route providing 98 weekly passenger trips in total.
+The area's transport accessibility is rated as limited, with residents located an average of 2245 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward for work or other purposes.
+Car remains the dominant mode of transportation, used by 96% of residents.
+On average, there are 2.4 vehicles per dwelling in Cedar Vale, which is above the regional average.

 Frequently Asked Questions - Transport